How to Get Your Family on Board with Decluttering

 #4.
 Start Small and Make it Fun

-Decluttering can be a daunting task.
+This is one of the best decluttering motivation tips because decluttering can be a daunting task.
 The thought of cleaning the hallways, the kitchen, the living area, the bedrooms, the bathrooms… It sounds too tasking.

 Kids do not want to spend hours scrubbing floors and sorting through stuff.
 Decluttering might seem like a punishment to them.